pymc-devs/pymc-data-umbrella/sprint/prep-work.md

 If you need help with any of the previous steps, you will find clear instructions in the {ref}`Environment Setup <environment_setup>` section.

-## Sprint day
+## Session day

 %TODO: Improve text%

 :::{tip}
-To communicate during the sprint, we will be using Discord.
+To communicate during the session, we will be using Discord.
 The [Using the Discord Server](https://youtu.be/w2A8SknM-68) introduction video contains a brief introduction to the Discord Data Umbrella server with some tips on how to navigate the application.
 :::

 ### Pair programming